GUOHAO14/Online_Course_Website_SEM5/README.md

 ## How to Use
 ### 1. MySQL Database Import
 Download the sql file, *cocdb_database.sql*.
 Then, import it directly into XAMPP (phpMyAdmin) database.
 The database import can be done after typing 'localhost/phpmyadmin' to visit phpMyAdmin page (alternatively, click 'Admin' in XAMPP control panel).
-Once successful, a database with the name "morningkdb" will be created and used.
+Once successful, a database with the name "cocdb" will be created and used.
 The connection would then be established by opening XAMPP control panel and activating (click 'Start') on two modules - Apache and MySQL.

 #### 2. Project Folder Placement in htdocs
 Assuming that XAMPP is successfully installed, all the program files and folders is downloaded and contained in a parent folder (any name).
 After that, this particular parent folder is moved (or copy, paste) to the "htdocs" folder, which is a child folder of xampp folder.
 The xampp folder should have been automatically created after XAMPP installation and usually located in C drive.
 This, and alongside step 1, ensure that the php files can connect to XAMPP's MySQL server.